tobiasbriones/vehicle-registry-api/README.md

 Open up the coverage report with `npm run view:coverage`.

+The command `npm run test:coverage` is the same as `test`, but it may be useful to clarify the "coverage" option explicitly when used in automated CI.

 ## Environment Variables

 The app utilizes environment variables to set production values.